What is Autism?

-Autism Spectrum Disorder (ASD) is a complex neurological disorder characterized by challenges in the areas of communication and socialization and the presence of repetitive or restrictive patterns of behavior or interests.
+Autism Spectrum Disorder (ASD) is a complex neurological disorder characterized by challenges with communication and social skills as well as repetitive or restrictive patterns of behavior or interests.
 ASD is considered “pervasive” because it affects many aspects of an individual’s life.
 It is considered a “developmental disorder” because it occurs very early in life (often prior to the age of three) and may be apparent from early infancy or may begin to manifest after a period of apparently typical development.
-Experts estimate that Autism is diagnosed in 1 out of every 68 children in the United States; 1 in every 42 boys and 1 in 82 girls.
-Autism occurs regardless of race, religion, income level or other societal factors.
+Experts estimate that Autism is diagnosed in 1 out of every 59 children in the United States and is four times more common in boys than girls.
+Autism affects 1 in every 37 boys and 1 in 151 girls and occurs regardless of race, religion, income level or other societal factors.

-Autism is a life-long disorder that exists along a continuum of functioning levels – from those who have mild symptoms and can function independently in society – to those with severe delays in all areas of development who require continuous supervision.
-Regardless of the nature of their delays, many individuals who are diagnosed with ASD can make substantial gains with appropriate treatment.
+Autism is a life-long disorder that exists along a continuum of functioning levels – from those who have mild symptoms and can function independently – to those with severe delays in all areas of development who require continuous supervision.
+Regardless of the nature of their delays, many individuals with ASD can make substantial gains with appropriate treatment.

 What are common signs of Autism Spectrum Disorder (ASD)?

-The first signs of ASD usually appear before the age of three.
-The earliest signs of typically include:
+The first signs of ASD usually appear before age three.

 - Poor eye contact